-The courses offered through the Business & Industry Training Department complement the Business & Information Systems Division with flexible scheduling and training that may be taught on-site.
+The courses offered through the Business & Industry Training Department complement the business and other courses offered in the Business & Education Division with flexible scheduling and training that may be taught on-site.
 Tuition and fees vary per course.

 Community Service